All Episodes

 They get orders and they go.

-But he's right in the sense that there is not any public support for this.
+He's right in the sense that there is not any public support for this.

 It doesn't matter, though, because that's not what this is about.

-Now, I mentioned earlier in the program that uh Wolf Blitzer on CNN apparently thought that McCain was actually playing poker online on his iPhone.
+Now, I mentioned earlier in the program that Wolf Blitzer on CNN apparently thought that McCain was actually playing poker online on his iPhone.

-They actually had opponents that there was money on the line, that he wasn't just playing a game.
+That he actually had opponents that there was money on the line, that he wasn't just playing a game.

-Last night on the Situation Room on CNN, Wolf Blitzer interviewed McCain, and he said during the three and a half hour hearing, at one point you were playing a little poker on your iPhone.
+Last night on the Situation Room on CNN, Wolf Blitzer interviewed McCain, and he said, during the three and a half hour hearing, at one point, you were playing a little poker on your iPhone.

 What was that all about?